CloudNimble/PortableRest/README.md

 Quick start
 -----------

-Install the NuGet package: `Install-Package PortableRest -Pre`, clone the repo, `git clone git://github.com/advancedrei/portablerest.git`, or [download the latest release](https://github.com/advancedrei/portablerest/zipball/master).
+Install the NuGet package: `Install-Package PortableRest`, clone the repo, `git clone git://github.com/advancedrei/portablerest.git`, or [download the latest release](https://github.com/advancedrei/portablerest/zipball/master).

-If you are planning on redistributing your own PortableRest-based client, such as our http://gaug.es Client, you need to change your Portable Profile to .NET 4.5 and Windows Phone 8.
-Using .NET 4.0, Silverlight, or Windows Phone 7.X will cause this package to fail to install.
-If you need support for those platforms, create an issue and we'll investigate.
+If you are planning on redistributing your own PortableRest-based client, such as our http://gaug.es Client, you need to make sure your Portable profile does not use .NET 4.0, Silverlight 4.0, or Windows Phone 7.X.
+Having those platforms available will cause this package to fail to install.
+If you need support for those platforms, create an issue and we'll investigate the possibility of adding support.

+Please see the unit tests project, [Bing.RestClient](https://github.com/advancedrei/bing.restclient), or [Xbox.Music](https://github.com/advancedrei/xbox.music) for examples of how to leverage PortableRest in your REST client.

 Bug tracker
 -----------